DominicMarkNg/dominicng.github.io/docs/Linear Algebra/Matrix Operations, Special Matrices, and Matrix Decompositions.md

 ## Matrix Multiplication as Linear Combination of Columns

 Matrix multiplication can be visualized in a variety of ways, but one of the most intuitive methods is to think of it as a linear combination of columns.
-Let's consider a matrix $ A $ of dimensions $ m \times n $ and a column vector $ \mathbf{x} $ of dimensions $ n \times 1 $.
+Let's consider a matrix $A$ of dimensions $m \times n$ and a column vector $\mathbf{x}$ of dimensions $n \times 1$.

 $$
 A = \begin{pmatrix}